LeidyGil/leidygil.github.io/SQL_English.md

 ### Order of clauses
 Clauses have a specific order that we must follow for the query to work correctly.
 Command sequence:
-SELECT     - SELECT these data.
+SELECT     - Select these data.
-FROM       - FROM this table.
+FROM       - From this table.
 JOIN       - Join them with this table.
 WHERE      - Filter the values that meet this condition.
 GROUP BY   - Group the results by this criterion.